sidhant-dhar/peronal-website/src/content/posts/Markdown.md

 ---
-title: Markdown Style Guide
+title: 'Using Markdown'
-published: 2025-03-08
+published: 2025-03-11
-updated: 2025-03-23
-tags: ["Guide"]
+draft: true
-pin: 1
+pin: 99
-lang: en
-abbrlink: markdown-style-guide
 ---

-Here are some basic Markdown syntax examples and their stylistic effects in Retypeset.
+Here are some basic Markdown syntax examples and their stylistic effects.

 ## Headings